-If you feel your home is no longer suitable, you have the right to swap your home with another Trust tenant, or a tenant from any other housing association or council in the UK.
+If you feel your home is no longer suitable, you have the right to swap your home with another Group tenant, or a tenant from any other housing association or council in the UK.
 You'll need the written permission of both landlords before the exchange can go ahead.

 How do I find someone else who wants to exchange?

-The Trust is in partnership with Homeswapper, who has the UK's biggest list of members all wanting to swap homes.
+The Group is in partnership with Homeswapper, who has the UK's biggest list of members all wanting to swap homes.
 This means there are thousands of possible swaps waiting for you all over the UK, and they have already helped over 18,000 tenants move home.
 To register with Homeswapper visit the Homeswapper web site

 Can I go for any property?